 Speaking of Papa John, he was one of the founders of the festival and you can tell by his eyes when his band, the Mamas and the Papas, are playing that he's having a blast.
 Re-watching this recently with someone I totally dig (and who digs the Mamas and the Papas), I saw them in a whole new light: Over the years I had come to consider their songs mere filler, but with a cute Mamas and the Papas fan by my side I let go of worldly cynicism and found myself swooning for their passionate but sweetly laid-back harmonies.
 All it took was to let go of the way I'd learned to tune out "Monday Monday - Bah Bah" on FM radio all my life, and to allow myself to hear them again as if for the first time.
 Isn't that what it's all about, anyway?

 One thing we've kind of forgotten in our age of mercurial one hit rock stars is that before 1967 folk acts like Peter, Paul and Mary used to be on every cool person's LP player.
 In other words, real cool is totally sweet and open, not guarded and brooding.
 When Paul Simon and Art Garfunkel sing "Homeward Bound" you can hear their love for the music, the crowd, and each other in the minute mellow of their combined voices; every syllable is completely in the moment.
 These artists love singing together.
 They do it well and they know the songs, both lyrically and as pure music.
-Their faces light up with the joy of harmonizing, the joy of being good at something, as opposed to the "here I am, ladiez!
-Let me hear you say 'Hey, Ho!'" of our tru-tone-deaf pop stars today.
+Their faces light up with the joy of harmonizing, the joy of being good at something that you enjoy doing, live and in public.

+Love is in the fabric of this event.
 Of the four main singers in the Mamas and the Papas, Mama Cass is the only heavy mama and yet the band all wear floor-length mu-mus for what I can only assume is a gesture of solidarity; they love her so much they widen themselves just so she never thinks she doesn't belong.
-Even when they sing "The Joke's on You," a combination critique of liberal naiveté and acidic breakup speech.
-With the Mamas and the Papas, even a bad break-up song overflows with free-spirited love, while in the music of the disillusioned eras to follow, even love songs sound gloomy and dispirited.
+Even when they sing "The Joke's on You," a combination critique of liberal naiveté and a breakup speech, it overflows with free-spirited love; by comparison, gushing love songs sound gloomy and dispirited.
 Which way would you rather have it?
 Wouldn't it be great if Owlsey brought his purples to a Conor Oberst/Bright Eyes show?
 Damn, man.
+That music would sure change.
+Here, in this one film of this one event, we see music in the midst of changing that radically; under the healing rippling eyes of Owsley, music and love and electricity intwine to a heated poetic crucible.
+It may not have lasted, but the movie is evidence it did, and that we may still be worth saving.